 - one at a temperature in the middle of the working temperature range

 When validating vacuum ovens the temperature measuring points shall be in direct contact with the shelves since heating of the samples in vacuum is largely due to thermal conduction via the shelves.
 The temperature should be measured at five measuring points (corners + center) in each measuring plane and pressure should be set at 20 mBar or below.

 Temperature sample readings should be collected every ten seconds for one hour once equilibrium has been reached but no earlier than two hours after equipment has been switched on.

-Ellab’s variety of wireless data loggers is ideal.
+Ellab's variety of wireless data loggers are ideal for measuring temperature and pressure in high temperature and/or vacuum ovens.
 Even with most standard ovens that include access port(s), feeding thermocouples through the ports could disturb the integrity of the chamber atmosphere.

 Ambient temperature during test shall be 22 +/-3°C.

 For pharmaceutical and medical device clients, most applications will require the use of advanced software such as ValSuite™ Pro with its 21 CFR Part 11 compliance and sophisticated reports/features.
 The ValSuite Basic version of software may suffice in other industries (food) where electronic records are not necessary.

 For validation purposes creating a Unit with the exact position of each measuring point documented by pictures is advantageous when handling many sample points.
 Furthermore, adding it all up in a Profile session including a Limit Report as well as a Statistical Report is useful and time saving.